AmbireTech/adex-protocol/README.md

 While it is possible to derive a rough approximation of what the user preferences are using historical data (events) on which ads were selected for a particular user, this approach still reveals very little, because:

 1) Users are only identified by an anonymous ID (pubkey) which is not linked to any identifyable data like name/email/IP
-2) This approach requires a lot of data being collected by one party; while this is technically possible, the default is that validators only collect events they're interested in (related to bids they validate)
+2) This approach requires a lot of data being collected by one party; while this is technically possible, the default is that validators only collect events they're interested in (related to campaigns they validate)

 ### Rewarding end-users

+@TODO

 Rewarding end users for their attention is a concept that we've intentionally left out, mostly because it highly incentivizes fake traffic/Sybil attacks.